Sign up to the UK’s toughest 10km run.

 How much does it cost to take part?

 Registration is £49 per person.
-The registration fee is non-refundable.
+The registration fee is non-refundable except in the event of a cancellation by the charity.
 There are early-bird offers which offer reduce registration.
 Visit the home page to see details of the current registration cost.

 We do team discounts for teams of 5 or more.
 For every 5 people signed up you get 1 place free – or £39.20 per person.